 - Help students to frame their preliminary questions.
 For example, ask: When do you plan to have an education abroad experience?
 When you do, would you be interested in studying, interning, or researching?
 What country or region of the world appeals to you the most?
 Thinking about these questions early will help students use their time efficiently once they get to the point of selecting a program.

-Request a presentation (unavailable for fall 2021) about education abroad opportunities, funding & scholarships, diversity/identity related questions, etc. for your class, student organization, colleagues, and more!
+Fill out the form below to request a presentation about education abroad opportunities, funding & scholarships, diversity/identity related questions, etc. for your class, student organization, colleagues, and more!

 Encourage students to visit these pages for additional tips and tools to help prepare for study abroad: